-• ...before the next assessment from the United Nations's Intergovernmental Panel on Climate Change (IPCC).
-But the trend 'is definitely real.
+- ...before the next assessment from the United Nations's Intergovernmental Panel on Climate Change (IPCC). - But the trend 'is definitely real.
 There's no question,' says Reto Knutti, a climate scientist at ETH Zurich in Switzerland".

-"The planet is already warming faster than humans can cope with"

-NCAR's Andrew Gettleman
+"The planet is already warming faster than humans can cope with" - NCAR's Andrew Gettleman

-- "The scary part is these models might be right, because that would be pretty devastating." - I can suggest two places to look for causes of increased ECS: (1) We've found the ocean is absorbing more heat than we thought, and (2) pollution aerosols are making clouds significantly more reflective of sunlight than we'd thought, as we linked earlier (Rosenfeld et al. 2019) and erratum - Indeed, NCAR's latest models with improved aerosols but using a too-low ECS found that the aerosol effect nearly cancelled out all 20th century global warming(!).
-Obviously, the 20th century DID warm, and to account for that then seems to require higher ECS.
+- "The scary part is these models might be right, because that would be pretty devastating." - I can suggest three places to look for causes of increased ECS: (1) We've found the ocean is absorbing more heat than we thought, and (2) pollution aerosols are making clouds significantly more reflective of sunlight than we'd thought, as we linked earlier (Rosenfeld et al. 2019) and erratum and now similar findings from Hasekamp et al. 2019, who find the IPCC estimates of radiative cooling forcing by aerosols was a factor of 2 too low.
+And (3), the loss of climatecoolant low stratocumulus clouds over the mid latitude oceans.
+More later on this.